JonPSmith/EfSchemaCompare/Readme.md

 ## 2. CompareEfGeneratedSqlToSql

-This version compare a database created by EF against an actual SQL database.
+This version created a new EF database using `DbContext.Database.Create()` and then compares that database against an actual SQL database.
 This catches 100% of the differences (note: differences in the SQL that EF uses - it is not a full compare of SQL databases), but errors are SQL based so a little harder to interpret.